2000 Atlantic hurricane season: Tropical Storm Helene

 A tropical wave emerged into the Atlantic from the west coast of Africa on September 10 and gradually developed into Tropical Depression Twelve on September 15, while located more than 600 mi east of the Leeward Islands.
 It did not intensify and degenerated to a tropical wave on the following day.
 The remnants continued westward and crossed the Leeward Islands on September 17.
 Late on September 19, the remnants redeveloped into Tropical Depression Twelve near Grand Cayman.
 Around 1200 UTC on September 20, the depression crossed near the western tip of Cuba.
 Entering the Gulf of Mexico, the depression began strengthening, and became Tropical Storm Helene at early on September 21, while tracking northward.
 Later that day, Helene peaked with winds of 70 mph, though due to increasing wind shear, the storm soon began to weaken.
 At 1200 UTC on September 22, Helene made landfall near Fort Walton Beach, Florida with winds of 40 mph.
 Although the storm weakened slightly inland, it later began re-strengthening and became a tropical storm over North Carolina late on September 23.
 After re-emerging into the Atlantic Ocean, Helene re-intensified to near hurricane status, though the storm was absorbed by a cold front on September 26, while east-southeast of Newfoundland.

 The remnant tropical wave produced strong winds and flooding in the Lesser Antilles.
-Effects were the worst in Puerto Rico, where flash flooding and mudslides destroyed one houses and damaged at least 100 others.
+Effects were the worst in Puerto Rico, where flash flooding and mudslides destroyed one home and damaged at least one-hundred others.
 In addition, a bridge was also destroyed and many other roads were impassable due to flooding.
 Impact in Cuba, Jamaica, and Hispaniola is unknown.
 A combination of gusty winds, locally heavy rainfall, and a few tornadoes in the Florida Panhandle caused about 5,000 power outages, damaged more than 220 homes, and destroyed two houses and four mobile homes.
 Heavy rainfall caused the Sopchoppy River to exceed its banks, flooding nearby houses.
 Outside of Florida, effects were most severe in South Carolina, where rainfall in excess of 9 in fell, and a tornado caused one fatality, six injuries, and damaged 12 houses.
 The other death in the state occurred when a car hydroplaned and crashed into a tree, which killed the driver.
 Throughout its path, Helene caused slightly more than $16 million in damage.